crystdang/DABC-final-g5/README.md

 - presentation

 #### CHALLENGES:
-- Work Life Balance Score needs to be scaled
+- No PRIMARY KEY, index to be created

 #### FUTURE WORK:
 Isobel: ERD draft